 Rachel Barish Swartz is a Special Assistant United States Attorney in Charlottesville, Virginia.
 Prior to joining the criminal division of the United States Attorney's Office, Ms. Swartz worked at two international law firms where her practice focused on complex and securities litigation, white collar defense, and regulatory and internal investigations.
 Ms. Swartz graduated from Yale University and holds a law degree from Columbia Law School.
 Her passion for ADI's mission stems from her job prior to law school with the Foundation for Human Rights Initiative in Kampala, Uganda.

 Jennifer Clark was introduced to ADI’s students in 2010 while traveling in Uganda and began volunteering for the program shortly afterwards.
 Inspired by our many talented and motivated children, she became the organization's Executive Director in 2013, allowing her to devote her full energy to helping our students achieve their dreams.

 When her daughter was born in 2016, Ms. Clark decided to step down as Executive Director, but remains on the Board.
-She is now the Director of Programs for SKIP of New York, a nonprofit that helps chronically ill and developmentally disabled children get the services they need to live at home instead of in hospitals and institutions.
+She is now the General Counsel and Director of Programs for SKIP of New York, a nonprofit that helps chronically ill and developmentally disabled children get the services they need to live at home instead of in hospitals and institutions.
 Ms. Clark received her B.A. from Georgetown University and her J.D. from the Georgetown University Law Center.

 Stacy Hock is a philanthropist, public policy activist, and business owner.
 She serves as Chair of the Board of Texans for Education Opportunity, President of Texans First, and on the boards of the Texas Public Policy Foundation, Aminex Therapeutics, the Blanton Museum of Art, the McCombs School of Business and The African Dream Initiative.
 Ms. Hock is a gubernatorial appointee, serving as Vice Chair of the Texas Commission on Next Generation Assessment and Accountability, serves on Lt.
 Governor Patrick’s Education Advisory Council, and on TEA Commissioner Morath’s Philanthropic Council.